 University of Oklahoma Health Sciences, Oklahoma City, USA.

-5alpha-reductase inhibitor that has been shown to slow further hair loss and improve hair
+Data suggest that androgenetic alopecia is a process dependent on dihydrotestosterone (DHT) and type 2 5alpha-reductase.
+Finasteride is a type 2 5alpha-reductase inhibitor that has been shown to slow further hair loss and improve hair growth in men with androgenetic alopecia.

-effect of finasteride on scalp skin and serum androgens.
-METHODS: Men with
+We attempted to determine the effect of finasteride on scalp skin and serum androgens.

-rationale used to conduct clinical trials in men with male pattern hair loss at doses of
+In this study, doses of finasteride as low as 0.2 mg per day maximally decreased both scalp skin and serum DHT levels.
+These data support the rationale used to conduct clinical trials in men with male pattern hair loss at doses of finasteride between 0.2 and 5 mg.

 ==============================================